Conditions for successful data assimilation: Conclusions

 \section{Conclusions}

-We have investigated the conditions under which data assimilation is feasible, regardless of the algorithm used to do the assimilation.
-We quantified these conditions by defining an effective dimension of a Gaussian data assimilation problem and have shown that the boundedness of the effective dimension induces a balance condition for the errors in the model and data.
-This condition must be satisfied or else one cannot reach reliable conclusions about the process one is modeling, even when the (linear) model is completely correct.
-The balance condition is often satisfied for realistic models, i.e. the effective dimension is moderate, even if the state dimension is large.
+We have investigated the conditions under which data assimilation can be successful, according to a criterion motivated by physical considerations, regardless of the algorithm used to do the assimilation.
+We quantified these conditions by defining an effective dimension of a Gaussian data assimilation problem and have shown that this effective dimension must be moderate or else one cannot reach reliable conclusions about the process one is modeling, even when the linear model is completely correct.
+This condition for successful data assimilation induces a balance condition for the errors in the model and data.
+This balance condition is often satisfied for realistic models, i.e. the effective dimension is moderate, even if the state dimension is large.

 The analysis was carried out in the linear synchronous case, where it can be done in some generality; we believe that this analysis captures the main features of the general case, but we have also discussed the limitations of the analysis.